kammitama5/kammitama5.github.io/_posts/2018-7-14-Saturday-July-14th.md

  <img src="/images/racketschool18/15.png" width="500">

-## We ended up having dessert at the Porpupine Grill.
+## We ended up having dessert at the Porcupine Grill.
   - Corban, Kyle and myself walked back to campus afterwards.
     I got less than two hours of sleep and then checked out and shared an Uber with Dimitri and my roommate, Lindsey.